-The total cost of books, fees and supplies throughout the school year is estimated at \$900.00 (excluding transportation) for students in years 1 through 3.

-The total cost of books and supplies for students in year 4 is estimated at \$1075(excluding transportation); this includes a graduation fee of \$175.
+The total cost of books and supplies, excluding transportation, throughout the school year is estimated at \$900.00 for full-time students enrolled in the Art program.
+The total cost of books and supplies, excluding transportation, throughout the school year is estimated at \$1,645 for students enrolled in a non-degree program.